WTFAcademy/WTF-Ethers/en/11_StaticCall/readme.md

 ## Transactions that Could Fail

 Sending transactions on Ethereum requires expensive `gas` fees and carries the risk of failure.
 Failed transactions do not refund the gas fees.
-Therefore, it is crucial to know which transactions may fail before sending them.
+Therefore, it is crucial to know which transactions will fail before sending them.
 If you have used the MetaMask browser extension, you may be familiar with the following image.

 ![Your Transaction May Fail!](img/11-1.png)

 If your transaction is likely to fail, MetaMask will inform you by showing the message "This transaction may fail."
-When users see this red warning message, they know to cancel the transaction unless they want to experience the failure themselves.
+When users see this red warning message, they will cancel the transaction unless they want to experience the failure themselves.

 How does MetaMask achieve this?
-This is because Ethereum nodes have an `eth_call` method that allows users to simulate a transaction and return the possible transaction result without actually executing it on the blockchain (the transaction is not mined).
+This is because Ethereum nodes have an `eth_call` method that allows users to simulate a transaction and return the possible transaction result without actually executing it on the blockchain (the transaction will not be mined).

 ## `staticCall`